 “This is the Book about which there is no doubt, a guidance for those conscious of Allah.”
 (Quran 2:2)

-Thus, the advice mentioned in the book of guidance shows how vital they’re for us.
-If we ponder over it in-depth, we can see that they teach the best of moral and ethical values as it teaches to fulfill the duties from Allah Almighty as well as fulfill the rights of people as well.
+Thus, the advice mentioned in the book of guidance shows how vital they are for us.
+If we ponder over it in-depth, we can see that they teach the best of moral and ethical values as they teach to fulfill the duties of Allah Almighty as well as fulfill the rights of people.
 Each piece of advice is life-changing for a person as following it will lead to success in this world as well as in the hereafter.

 Our major aim must be Jannah rather than making this world our main goal.
 We must make this our objective to follow it in our lives so that we achieve the ultimate success that is Jannah and become the best in the sight of Allah.
 May Allah Almighty make us able to act upon it and make us able to preach it to others as well.
 (Ameen)